 Toronto Sun: Boasts the most read Sunday in Canada.

 Reuters: The gold standard among news services.

 Politics1.com: Ron Gunzburger's website is one of the most exhaustive resources on US politics anywhere.

-eTalkinghead.com: On of the best of the new media.
+eTalkinghead.com: A readable and insightful member of the new media.

 Charity Watch: Designed to help you help others.